-The Pyramids are situated at Giza just outside Cairo and is one of the engineering marvels of all time and the only remaining wonder of the ancient world.
-Situated on the west bank of the Nile, which is associated with death, the pyramids are generally believed to be tombs for the Pharaohs or a resurrection machine for his rebirth.
-The first large Egyptian pyramid was the Step Pyramid at Saqqara, built during the third dynasty of the Old Kingdom to protect the body of the king Djoser who died around 2650 BC.
+The Pyramids are located at Giza just outside Cairo and is one of the engineering marvels of all time and the only remaining wonder of the ancient world.
+Situated on the west bank of the Nile, which is associated with death, the pyramids are generally believed to be tombs for the Pharaohs or a resurrection machine for their rebirth.
+The first large Egyptian pyramid was the Step Pyramid at Saqqara, built during the third dynasty of the Old Kingdom to protect the body of king Djoser who died around 2650 BCE.
 The Pyramid was the development of the Mastaba which was a house built over the body.
-The most prolific builder was Sneferu who ruled from around 2612–2589 BC and built three pyramids.
-The greatest and most famous however, are the Pyramids of Giza, built near the capital city of Memphis for the fourth dynasty kings Khufu, Khafre and Menkaure who ruled from 2589-2504 BC.
+The most prolific builder was Sneferu who ruled from around 2612–2589 BCE.

 Built on a Plateau they consist of a number of other buildings associated with the preparation and maintenance of the Pharaoh and his afterlife.
-Such buildings include mortuary temple, where rituals for the dead king and for the Egyptian gods may have been carried out; small subsidiary pyramids and numerous other tombs for the royal family and officials together with storage for objects including pits for funerary boats.
+Such buildings include mortuary temples, where rituals for the dead king and for the Egyptian gods may have been carried out; the remains of these can still be seen.
+Small subsidiary pyramids and numerous other tombs for the royal family and officials together with storage for objects including pits for funerary boats are also to be found on the site.
 The complex consisted of a causeway running to a lower temple at the Nile that acted as an entrance to the complex.

 To see more photographs and take a virtual tour of the site click on the photoshow below.

 To watch a presentation given on the Pyramids by Ron Gatepain as part of a lecture programme on Iconic Buildings and Sites on cruise ships, click on the image below.